GuangzheWen/web-softwaretools-plain/report/Process.md

 Story 2: As the owner of this shop, I need a relevant and improved GUI for me modify the information of pets easily, so that I’m able to make the site more appealing.

 Story 3: As a dog lover, I hope the website could provide the function to search out the list of dogs, so that I focus more on them rather than cats, birds etc.

-#### High level overview

-Based on the user stories, complete the development of features, as well as unit and integration testing.

-#### Highlights

-1. Develop the feature of authenticating users as sellers or buyers, and test it.
-2. For Story 1, develop the feature of uploading pictures, and test it.
-3. For Story 2, develop the feature of modifying information of pets, and test it.
-4. For Story 3, story 1 and story 2, develop the feature of querying specified pets, and test it.
-5. Integration testing.

-#### Meeting Log

-#### Technical Log

 # Continuous Integration